 We have investigated more closely the motion of the heavy quarks.
-We have found that overall the diffusionwith-drag can be interpreted in terms of the Brownian motion at late times, plus a motion with memory effects in the very early stage of the evolution.
-We achieve this by studying the p_T -broadening versus time, $\sigma_p(t)$, and identify an initial range in which $\sigma_p \propto t^2$, interpreting this as an effect of memory related to the finite time width of the correlators of the electric and magnetic color fields.
+We have found that overall the diffusion with drag can be interpreted in terms of the Brownian motion at late times, plus a motion with memory effects in the very early stage of the evolution.
+We achieve this by studying the $p_T$ broadening versus time, $\sigma_p(t)$ , and identify an initial range in which $\sigma_p \propto t^2$ , interpreting this as an effect of memory related to the finite time width of the correlators of the electric and magnetic color fields.
 This non-Markovian regime lasts in the very early stage of the evolution and is dominated by diffusion, and is followed by a standard Brownian motion regime with drag and diffusion; the net effect of the drag is however small because the lifetime of the prehydro stage is smaller than the thermalization time of heavy quarks and in this case the leading contribution to momentum broadening comes from diffusion.
-Significant effects of drag have been found at later times, $t \approx 1 \text{ fm/c}$; however, these times are well beyond the lifetime of the pre-equilibrium stage of high energy nucleus-nucleus collisions, therefore it cannot affect any observable.
-For the time range in which the Ev-Glasma can play a role in collisions the diffusion in the early stage is the relevant one, in which the effect of memory is important.
+Significant effects of drag have been found at later times, $t \approx 1$ fm/c; however, these times are well beyond the lifetime of the preequilibrium stage of high energy nucleus-nucleus collisions, therefore it cannot affect any observable.
+For the time range in which the EG can play a role in collisions the diffusion in the early stage is the relevant one, in which the effect of memory is important.
 In the very early stage we have found some quantitative difference with the diffusion of a standard Brownian motion studied via Langevin equations without a memory kernel.
-In particular, momentum broadening in the Ev-Glasma proceeds slower than the linear increase of the standard Brownian motion, then overshoots the latter: at the end of the Ev-Glasma evolution, $\tau \approx 0.4$ fm/c, the σ_p that we get from Ev-Glasma is larger than the one we would obtain by Langevin dynamics with same drag and diffusion coefficients.
+In particular, momentum broadening in the EG proceeds slower than the linear increase of the standard Brownian motion, then overshoots the latter: at the end of the EG evolution, $\tau \approx 0.4$ fm/c, the $\sigma_p$ that we get from EG is larger than the one we would obtain by Langevin dynamics with same drag and diffusion coefficients.

 We have also studied the diffusion of charm in coordinate space.
-We have found that coordinate broadening, σ_x , evolves in the early stage as $\sigma_x \propto at^2 + bt^3$ hence faster than the steady state Brownian motion result $\sigma_x \propto t$.
-This faster diffusion in coordinate space means that the diffusion of charm in the Ev-Glasma is in the ballistic regime.
+We have found that coordinate broadening, $\sigma_x$ , evolves in the early stage as $\sigma_x \propto at^2 + bt^3$ hence faster than the steady state Brownian motion result $\sigma_x \propto t$ .
+This faster diffusion in coordinate space means that the diffusion of charm in the EG is in the ballistic regime.

-In conclusions, our findings support the diffusion-withno-drag advertised in [46, 49, 51], and allow to understand it easily: the time range relevant for the propagation of the heavy quarks in the Ev-Glasma is much smaller than the equilibration time, and in this regime the motion is diffusion-dominated; a short transient where memory is important is replaced by a standard Brownian motion at later times.
-The drag, that we have computed self-consistently in this study, does not affect in a considerable way the observables that we have studied, in particular the nuclear modification factor, because substantial energy loss is effective only on time scales comparable with the thermalization time.
+In conclusion, our findings support the diffusion with no drag advertised in [46,49,51], and allow us to understand it easily: the time range relevant for the propagation of the heavy quarks in the EG is much smaller than the equilibration time, and in this regime the motion is diffusion dominated; a short transient where memory is important is replaced by a standard Brownian motion at later times.
+The drag, which we have computed self-consistently in this study, does not affect in a considerable way the observables that we have studied, in particular the nuclear modification factor, because substantial energy loss is effective only on timescales comparable with the thermalization time.